jbush001/NyuziProcessor/tests/csmith/README.md

 The tests operate by first compiling and executing the program on the host and comparing the results to the output from the emulator.

+**Unfortunately, when this is running on a 64 bit host, some of the operations will produce different results, which will cause false negatives.**